Ford has an experience for Ford Performance Vehicle buyers like no other

 Each of these are one-day schools that include classroom sessions, track time, and meals, but the cost of your flight and hotel is on you.

-While there are some slight differences from what the ST Octane Academy, GT350 Track Attack, and Adrenaline Academy offer compared to other automaker's programs--location, vehicle setup---the similarities far out weigh the differences.
+While there are some slight differences from what the ST Octane Academy, GT350 Track Attack, and Adrenaline Academy offer compared to other automaker's programs—location, vehicle setup—the similarities far outweigh the differences.

 With the Focus RS Adrenaline Academy, you will start the day with a classroom session, hop into a van for a tour of the track, and then head out for track time with some lead-follow laps along with instructor ride-alongs.
 You put it all together just before lunch with some hot laps.